bliutwo/pomodoro/README.md

 ### Latest / Current TODO(s)

-- [ ] Play sounds to start breaks, pomodori, and when the global timer ends.
 - [ ] Display background corresponding to what the session is (pomodoro, break).
 Maybe red for pomodoro, green for break?

 ### History